assemblymade/slack-reporter/README.md

 # titan-slack

-A Clojure library designed to ... well, that part is up to you.
+A reporter for digesting and summarizing [Slack](https://slack.com) channels.

 ## Usage

-FIXME
+Code first, docs in a bit.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Assembly, Inc.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.